-PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS
+PROPOSAL YOUR VOTE 4 BOARD OF DIRECTORS RECOMMENDS

-1. Election of Directors ,
+1. Election of Directors

-1.01 Elizabeth (Beth) Bull FOR WITHHOLD FOR
+1.01 Elizabeth (Beth) Bull FOR FOR

 1.02 Angie Chen Button FOR

 1.03 Warren Chen FOR

 1.04 Robert E. Feiger FOR

 1.05 Keh-Shew Lu FOR

 1.06 Christina Wen-Chi Sung FOR

 1.07 Gary Yu FOR

 2. Approval of Executive Compensation.
-To executive compensation. approve, on an advisory l basis, the Company's FOR AGAINST ABSTAIN FOR
+To approve, on an advisory basis, the Company's executive compensation.
+FOR FOR

-3. Ratification or Appointment of Independer appointment of Moss Adams LLP as the C firm for the fiscal year ending December 3 Company's independant r FOR
+3. Ratification or Appointment of Independent Registered Public Accounting Firm.
+To ratify appointment of Moss Adams LLP as the Company's independant registered public accounting firm for the fiscal year ending December 31, 2024.
+FOR

 4. Other Business.
-To transact such other bu come before the Meeting or
+To transact such other business as properly may come before the Meeting or any adjournment or postponement thereof.

-You must pre-register to attend Authorized Signatures - Must be co Please sign exactly as your name(s administrators, etc., should includ- ompleted for your instru s) appears on your accou e title and authority.
-Cor ictions to be executed. int.
-If held in joint tenancy, all persons should sign. f
+You must pre-register to attend the meeting online and/or participate at www.proxydocs.com/DIOD.
+Authorized Signatures - Must be completed for your instructions to be executed.
+Please sign exactly as your name(s) appears on your account.
+If held in joint tenancy, all persons should sign.
+Trustees, administrators, etc., should include title and authority.
+Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote Form.

-authorized officer signing the Prox 100 рогиона эпочи рголие пин HAITIC OI coi poi acion and due 0 L

-Sie gnature (and Title if applicable) Date Signature (if held jointly) Date
+Signature (and Title if applicable)